junghan0611/spacemacs/COMMUNITY.md

 community are to have good intentions and stay focused on the project, for anything else that requires moderation any future user or contributor can refer to this section to know about our past moderation actions.
-So readers won\'t find any example or definition of what collaborators judge offending or outrageous, instead they will find at the end of this section a log of all major moderation actions taken by the collaborators since the beginning of the project which started
+So readers won't find any example or definition of what collaborators judge offending or outrageous, instead they will find at the end of this section a log of all major moderation actions taken by the collaborators since the beginning of the project which started